badbatch/cacheability/README.md

 // cacheControl is "public, max-age=55, s-maxage=55"
 ```

-The full API documentation can be read on the Cacheability [github pages](https://bad-batch.github.io/cacheability/).
+Additional documentation can be found on the Cacheability [github pages](https://bad-batch.github.io/cacheability/).

 ## Changelog